Rohpat419/SpotifyTools-CLI/README.md

 ![Image showing running the CLI command](img/openCLI.png)

 ## Next Steps:
 1. Make a frontend for the app.
 A terminal app is not the most user friendly.
-If I can host the frontend as this can make the user experience easier than having them set up the environment themselves.
+I can host the frontend to make the user experience easier than having them set up the environment.
-2. convert the scripts into a real backend that can serve API requests.
+2. Convert the scripts into a real backend that can serve API requests.
 Then hook up the frontend to the backend.
 This backend needs to be hosted somewhere like render.com.
 3. Conduct a security review.
 Checking if tokens/keys are ever leaked.
 The refresh token is stored in plaintext on the user's computer which is already a flaw.
 This was considered OK since this is a dev POC typa project.